 This year we screened nearly 3,000 pieces of legislation and tracked, reviewed and developed strategies on nearly 400 initiatives that could impact Hawaii’s farmers and ranchers.

 HFB introduced a total of 9 priority initiatives this session.
 We are pleased that of the Farm Bureau initiatives introduced, HFB has effectively lobbied and received passage of 5 initiatives.

 We thank you for your support and look forward to strengthening the agricultural sector in Hawaii now and for generations to come.

 Hawai‘i Association of Conservation Districts (#1 HFB Priority)

 Act 053 (State Budget).
 Appropriates funds from the special land and development fund to the Department of Land and Natural Resources for the operational expenses and staffing costs of the Hawai‘i Association of Conservation Districts.

 Important Agriculture Lands Tax Credit Extention (#2 HFB Priority)

-SB 2729 / SB 2074 /HB 2302.
-Extending through the 2028 tax year, the time that the Department of Agriculture may certify important agricultural lands qualified agricultural costs.
+Act 087.
+Extending through the 2021 tax year, the time that the Department of Agriculture may certify important agricultural lands qualified agricultural costs.

 Rose-ringed Parakeet (#3 HFB Priority)

-SB 2836 / HB 1968.
-Appropriates funds to the UH college of tropical agriculture and human resources cooperative extension service for one full-time ornamental plant extension agent.
+Act 053 (State Budget).
+Appropriates funds to the UH college of tropical agriculture and human resources cooperative extension service for two full-time ornamental plant extension agents.